Get Adobe Flash player

 Curly Pudding (unscented) also contains water, parafinium liquidum, glycerin, dipropylene glycol, Ordenone™ Triethanolamine, carbomer, PEG-12 dimethicone, wheat amino acids, aloe barbadensis leaf extract, avocado oil, shea butter, sweet almond oil, jojoba seed oil, macademia seed oil, oleth05, ethylhexyl methoxycinnanate, disodium EDTA, DMDM hydantoin, lodopropynyl butylcarbamate.

-Pros: This product is free of silicone, sulfate, and paraben
+Pros: This product is free of sulfate and paraben

 • III Sisters of Nature’s Curly Whipped Pudding prides itself on being naturally made.